box/developer.box.com/guides/tooling/cli/quick-start/options-and-bulk-commands.md

 <!-- markdownlint-disable line-length -->

 Passing an option in a command will automatically apply to it to each row in the csv.
+For example,
-For example, `box folders:collaborations:create --bulk-file-path=pathtocsv --role=editor` will create collaborations for each user in the csv as an editor.
+`box folders:collaborations:create --bulk-file-path=pathtocsv --role=editor`
+will create collaborations for each user in the csv as an editor.
 <!-- markdownlint-enable line-length -->

 However, you can also use options in the csv.
-Building on the last example, instead of using the `--role=editor` option in the command itself, this can become a column called `role`.
-The command itself is
+Building on the last example, instead of using the `--role=editor` option in the command itself, it can be a column called `role`.
+The command itself becomes:
 <!-- markdownlint-disable line-length -->

 `box folders:collaborations:create --bulk-file-path=pathtocsv`.